Geometric models for the algebraic hearts in the derived category of a gentle algebra: Preliminaries

 We call $\calc^{\leq 0}~\cap~\calc^{\geq 0}$ the \emph{heart} of the t-structure, which is always abelian.
 The $t$-structure $(\calc^{\leq 0},\calc^{\geq 0})$ is said to be \emph{bounded} if

-A t-structure is called \emph{algebraic} if it is bounded and its heart is a length category, i.e. the heart has finitely many isomorphism classes of simple objects and each object of the heart is both artinian and noetherian.
+A t-structure is called \emph{algebraic} if it is bounded and its heart is \emph{algebraic}, that is, the heart has finitely many isomorphism classes of simple objects and each object of the heart is both artinian and noetherian.
 The algebraic t-structures are closely related to collections of certain special objects in the triangulated category: the simple-minded collections.

-A collection $S_1,\ldots,S_n$ of objects in a triangulated category $\calc$ is said to be \emph{simple-minded} if the following conditions hold for $1\leq i, j\leq n:$ \begin{enumerate}[\rm(1)] \item $\Hom(S_i,\Sigma^m S_j)=0,~~\forall~m<0$, \item {$\End(S_i)$ is a division algebra and $\Hom(S_i,S_j)$ vanishes for $i\neq j$,} \item $S_1,\ldots,S_n$ generate $\calc$ (i.e. $\calc=\thick(S_1,\ldots,S_n)$). \end{enumerate}
+A collection $S_1,\ldots,S_n$ of objects in a triangulated category $\calc$ is said to be \emph{simple-minded} if the following conditions hold for $1\leq i, j\leq n:$ \begin{enumerate}[\rm(1)] \item $\Hom(S_i,S_j[m])=0,~~\forall~m<0$, \item {$\End(S_i)$ is a division algebra and $\Hom(S_i,S_j)$ vanishes for $i\neq j$,} \item $S_1,\ldots,S_n$ generate $\calc$ (i.e. $\calc=\thick(S_1,\ldots,S_n)$). \end{enumerate}

-Note that for any algebra $A$, the collection of simple A-modules consist a simple-minded collection of $\cald^b(A)$, and the set of simple-minded collections bijectively correspond to the set of algebraic t-structures, and thus correspond to the set of length hearts, see \cite{KY14}.
-The following proposition shows how to construct a length heart from a simple-minded collection.
+Note that for any algebra $A$, the collection of simple A-modules consist a simple-minded collection of $\cald^b(A)$, and the set of simple-minded collections bijectively correspond to the set of algebraic t-structures, and thus correspond to the set of algebraic hearts, see \cite{KY14}.
+The following proposition shows how to construct an algebraic heart from a simple-minded collection.

 \begin{proposition}\cite[Proposition 5.4, Theorem 6.1]{KY14} Let $S_1,\ldots,S_n$ be a simple-minded collection of $\dba$.
-Let $\cald^{\leq 0}$ (respectively, $\cald^{\geq 0}$) be the extension closure of $\{\Sigma^m S_i\mid i=1,\ldots,n, m\geq 0\}$ (respectively, $\{\Sigma^m S_i\mid i=1,\ldots,n, m\leq 0\}$) in $\dba$.
+Let $\cald^{\leq 0}$ (respectively, $\cald^{\geq 0}$) be the extension closure of $\{S_i[m]\mid i=1,\ldots,n, m\geq 0\}$ (respectively, $\{S_i[m]\mid i=1,\ldots,n, m\leq 0\}$) in $\dba$.
 Then the pair $(\cald^{\leq 0},\cald^{\geq 0})$ is a bounded $t$-structure on $\dba$.

-Conversely, any length heart in $\dba$ arises from a simple-minded collection in the above way. \end{proposition}
+Conversely, any algebraic heart in $\dba$ arises from a simple-minded collection in the above way. \end{proposition}